aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 Please note that settings will still be loaded so please make sure you have set the settings to default font awesome if you are loading a custom icon set with the plugin hooks.

 == Changelog ==

+= 1.2.7 =
+Security update.
+File name now sanitize in delete icon ajax call.

+= 1.2.6 =
+Security update.
+Fixed a vulnerabilities in plugin settings upload and delete icon options.

+= 1.2.3 =
+Fixed the thick border around the toolbar button by using the correct toolbar button markup.

+= 1.2.2 =
+Bugfix WordPress 6.2 site editor rich text blocks not editable.

+= 1.2.1 =
+Bugfix for the single icon block using incomplete css classes.

+= 1.2.0 =
+Added a dedicated single icon block for Gutenberg.

+= 1.1.9 =
+Fixed some deprecation errors to get this plugin compatible with the site editor and future WordPress versions.
+Some work is still needed on this.

+= 1.1.8 =
+Got rid of position relative for custom icon sets.

+= 1.1.7 =
+Fixed editor dialog position on smaller screens.

+= 1.1.5 =
+Font Awesome 4.7 webfont URL's fixed.

 = 1.1.4 =
 Now also load in the site editor.
 Not all block however.